 I shared the link and Deborah posted the dog’s picture right next to a picture of Pandora at the shelter.
 The resemblance was so remarkable that I decided to contact Ms. Jung—even though it was late and even though we can barely communicate.

 Ms. Jung called the contact number and arranged to come to Seoul with Deborah in a van taxi with a dog crate in the back.
 Deborah’s friend sent me the address so I could be there for the happy reunion.

 A taxi dropped me off in a deserted alley in an old part of town with only a few small shops in sight.
 I waited, then I called Deborah, then I started walking around.

 Ms. Jung hugged me when she saw me.
-The three of us went door to door, checking house numbers in a convoluted maze of old-style Korean houses.
+The three of us went door to door, checking house numbers in a convoluted maze of old-style Korean homes.
 Deborah took a picture of Ms. Jung at the door of one place—she was hoping to document a happy reunion too.

 But the pretty dog showed no signs of recognizing any of us.
 She pulled back, scared.
 Maybe she’d forgotten her beloved rescuer after eight months on the streets?
 But Ms. Jung said the dog wasn’t Pandora.

 So there’s a new dog at Daejeon Paws, Ms. Jung has one more mouth to feed, and Pandora is still at large.
 Sightings have been reported very close to where I live but the dog is always long gone by the time the person calls.